Graphic Designer Job Description

 - Using computer software to execute designs

 - Meeting with clients and adjusting designs to fit their needs or taste

-- Working with others, such as printers, programmers, developers or other technicians, to complete the final product
+- Working with art directors, printers, programmers, developers or other technicians to complete the final product

 Artistic Sensibility – In the last few decades, computer software and technology have drastically changed the graphic design industry.
 Even so, there is no substitute for artistic sensibility.
 Knowledge about design elements, such as color and composition, is vital for graphic designers.

 Technical Skill – A graphic design job requires the technical skills to use design software programs such as Photoshop or Quark Xpress.
 You may learn other specific software in graphic design school; however, a general interest in computers and an aptitude for learning new technology will be necessary.